 It’s harder than I make it sound there, but we all want to know our work is leading to something bigger and better.
 We want to know what our True North is when things get tough.
 We want to understand the vision and mission of the businesses we work within.
+Understanding the business strategy is essential.

-The painted picture is the emotional aspect of our work.
-It’s something we can connect with.
 It’s an articulation of the problems we face as a business painted with a positive, futuristic lens.
 It’s a way of explaining what we’re doing in business so like minded and talented people feel a connection to the work.

 We may never achieve this future but at least we have a direction, a path, a waypoint, a star to head towards.
 And this is why the future belongs to those who can communicate about it.